isomerpages/moe-geylangmtdpri/_co-curricular-activities/Sports & Games/Badminton.md

 </p><p style="text-align: justify;">Regardless of ability level, every member is given the opportunity to harness his or her potential through training and practice.
 We aim to equip students to play with confidence and aptitude and provide them with opportunities to do so through friendly and competitive platforms, within the school, or at zonal and national levels.

-</p><p style="text-align: justify;">We believe every badminton player is special and will grow in ‘friendship, body and mind’ to reach his or her fullest potential.
+</p><p style="text-align: justify;">We believe every badminton player is special and will grow in ‘friendship, body and mind’ to reach his or her fullest potential.</p>

 ### Teachers-in-charge